|

 From 1971 through 1977 he was the art director of TIME magazine where he was responsible for the overall look of the magazine while designing and art directing several hundred TIME covers.

-After having several outlets in Park City since 2003, he opened David Merrill Gallery & Studio in October 2005 at 333 Main Street where he also represents several other Utah artists.
+After having several outlets in Park City since 2003, he opened David Merrill Gallery & Studio in October 2005 at 333 Main Street where he also represented several other Utah artists.

 Artist's Statement: